akraycek/fast-dat-parser/README.md

 # fast-dat-parser

-Needs the *.dat files to be in-order, handles zero-byte gaps, but includes orphans.
+* Includes orphan blocks
+* Skips bitcoind allocated zero-byte gaps

-For fastest performance, pre-process the *.dat files to exclude orphans and remove zero-byte gaps, I guess.
+For fastest performance, pre-process the *.dat files to exclude orphans and remove zero-byte gaps, probably.

-Using 4 modern cores, this parses the blockchain (w/ height @ ~378000) almost fast as your IO can pipe it out.
+Parses the blockchain about as fast as your IO can pipe it out.

-All memory as allocated up front.
+All memory is allocated up front.

-All output goes to `stdout`, `stderr` is used for logging.
+Output goes to `stdout`, `stderr` is used for logging.

 ### parser